 - Sublette, et al (2011) Meta-analysis of the effects of eicosapentaenoic acid (EPA) in clinical trials in depression

-Dr. Sara Jean Barrett and Jesse Haas are founders of Wellness Minneapolis.
+Dr. Sara Jean Barrett and Jesse Haas, CNS, LN are founders of Wellness Minneapolis.
 They both share their passion for holistic, sustainable lifestyles through their one-on-one services and group wellness programs.
-Follow @wellnessmpls on Instagram for tips on making wellness a daily, doable action in your life.
+Follow @wellnessmpls and @jessehaasnutrition on Instagram for tips on making wellness a daily, doable action in your life.